 Temperatures in the mountains in the cool season can drop to single figures (centigrade) at night so be prepared with warmer clothing.
 Equally, hot season can be exceptionally warm and sunscreen and mosquito repellent should be packed whatever the season.

-If you do decide you want to rent a motorbike for your journey, make sure you are covered to ride it under the terms of your travel insurance.
+If you are an experienced rider and decide you want to rent a motorbike for your journey, make sure you are covered to ride it under the terms of your travel insurance.
 You are also required to carry an International Driver’s License/Permit and at police checkpoints en route you may be required to show this.
 You should also carry your passport with you; do not hand your passport over as security to a car rental or motorbike rental company.
 They may take a photocopy of your passport, but you should keep the original with you.

 Golden Triangle Rider publishes an excellent and detailed map of the Mae Hong Son loop.
 Although the map was initially produced for motorbike riders, it is now a useful resource for anybody planning travel on this route.
 You’ll find the map stocked in many bookshops in Chiang Mai and also in Pai and Mae Hong Son.